armel/M5HamRadio/README.md

 If the micro SD card is correctly inserted in your M5Stack, you'll now see the Ini Loader with a blue gauge.
 You have 3 seconds to use the bottom middle button to select an `.ini` file that you put on it.
 Select the `.ini` file you would like to load and... enjoy.

 > When you select an .ini file with the Ini Loader (and if it is valid), a copy is made on the Flash memory of the M5Stack.
-And if at the next reboot you do not make any action / selection of .ini file with the Ini Loader, it is this last valie `.ini` file, in Flash memory, that will be read automatically.
+And if at the next reboot you do not make any action / selection of .ini file with the Ini Loader, it is this last valid `.ini` file, in Flash memory, that will be read automatically.
 This way, you can remove the SD card from your M5Stack, if you wish.

 > So, if you change something in your .ini file (for example, the Wifi password, etc.), **you must restart your M5Stack and select it again from the Ini Loader to force reload this new version**.
 A new copy will then be made in the M5Stack Flash memory.
 And it will be this new version that will be read at the next reboot (if no action / selection with the Ini Loader).